MazNaiini/flutter-sample/README.md

 This project includes the features below:

+- Basic layout concepts and stateless widgets
+- Fullscreen navigtion push
+- Static List
-- List View/ Detail view from hard coded data
+- List -> Detail from hard coded data
-- List View/ Detail view from API data
+- List -> Detail from API data

 [Contact us](https://www.linkedin.com/in/dr-maz-naiini-96aa072/) for your app development needs at MaNa & Co: